-A much-anticipated event celebrating the City of Sterling Heights' many cultures will take place Friday, March 3, 2017.
-The City of Sterling Heights and its Ethnic Community Committee will hold its 2017 Cultural Exchange from 6 - 10 p.m. in the Senior Center.
+A much-anticipated event celebrating the City of Sterling Heights' many cultures will take place Friday, March 2, 2018.
+The City of Sterling Heights and its Ethnic Community Committee will hold its 2018 Cultural Exchange from 6 - 10 p.m. in the Senior Center.
 The public is encouraged to attend this celebrated event.

-The 2017 Cultural Exchange will feature a wide array of ethnic music and dance, cuisine from City restaurateurs and educational cultural displays from area groups and retailers.
+The 2018 Cultural Exchange will feature a wide array of ethnic music and dance, cuisine from City restaurateurs and educational cultural displays from area groups and retailers.
 Cultures represented will include African-American, Bulgarian, Chaldean, Filipino, German, Indian, Italian, Macedonian, Polish, Scottish, Slovakian, Turkish and more.
 A minimum suggested donation of $1 is requested.
 Last year's event drew nearly 1,000 people.

 "The evening is really a great chance for people of various ethnic and cultural backgrounds to celebrate their similarities more than their differences," said Ike Cabase, chairman of the Ethnic Community Committee.
 "We are looking forward to participation from all the different nationalities in Sterling Heights and surrounding areas."

 The 11-member Sterling Heights Ethnic Community Committee was formed in 1990.
 Its goals include developing understanding and improving the communication among diverse races and ethnic groups in the City.
-For more information, call Community Relations at 586-446-City (2489).